AlexandreWNeto/markovok/README.md

 # markovok🥕
 A Liar's dice game.

+# How to access the game

+1- Download the executable files from the .exe folder.
+2- Download the media folder.
+3- Extract the compressed files into a single executable file 4 -Run the executable file markovok.exe.

+Note: please save the executable file and the media folder to the same folder.

 ## Rules of the game

 The main goal of the game is to be the last player with dice in their hands.